Academic Job Search - What to Do When You Advance To Candidacy

 Professional contacts can also be very helpful when you go on the market.
 Letters from members of your department are sometimes taken with a grain of salt because of the presumption that members of your committee have an understandable desire to help you get an academic position.
 A strong letter from a respected scholar familiar with your work who does not have the same personal/institutional ties is usually considered more objective and, therefore, more impressive.

-Writing a dissertation can be one of the most socially isolating and emotionally difficult experiences known to humankind.
+Dissertation research and writing can be one of the most socially isolating and emotionally difficult experiences known to humankind.
 You can avoid the worst by taking steps to limit the extent to which you allow your dissertation, and all its associated phobias, to take over your entire life.
-One way of reducing the sense of isolation and anomie (yeah, I read Rousseau) is to form or join a dissertation group.
-It will make you feel better to know that you're not the only one who spent two hours trying to get one sentence exactly right, or had your chair look at you with an expression that seemed to say, "remind me again how you managed to pass your exams."
-He/she, in fact, probably just had heart burn.
+One way of reducing the sense of isolation and anomie is to form or join a dissertation group or journal club.
+It will make you feel better to know that you're not the only one who spent two hours trying to get one sentence exactly right, or had your chair look at you with an expression that seemed to say, "remind me again how you managed to pass your exams?"
+He/she, in fact, probably just had an episode of acid reflux.

-A dissertation group can provide a safe haven for you to test out new ideas that you're not ready to share with members of your committee.
+A dissertation group/journal club can provide a safe haven for you to test out new ideas that you're not ready to share with members of your committee.
 When you lose perspective, which at some point you will, they will know enough about the forest you set out to describe to pull you out from among the trees.
-They will understand what you are going through and empathize in a way that family, friends, and significant others simply can't.
+They will understand what you are going through and empathize in a way that well-intentioned family, friends, and significant others typically can't.
+If you’re in the humanities/social sciences, the campus Townsend Center sponsors over 70 working groups organized around specific themes and topics where you might find a useful peer group.

 Regular physical activity is good (no, going to the store for more diet coke does not count); regular, social physical activity is better.
-Playing basketball, racquetball, softball even badly will get you out of the lab, carrel, or kitchen, and give you a chance to run off some of that nervous energy instead of letting it all settle into the point between your shoulder blades.
+Berkeley Rec Sports is free for all grad students, and is an extremely easy way to exercise through workouts, classes, or pick-up games of badminton, basketball, table tennis, etc. Playing racquetball or doing Zumba, even badly, will get you out of the lab, carrel, or kitchen, and give you a chance to run off some of that nervous energy instead of letting it all settle into the point between your shoulder blades.